+While driving on Georgia’s roads, many motorists encounter farm equipment, especially during harvest season.
+Farmers are often transporting things from field to field in equipment that is designed to be used primarily in the field.
+This equipment is not designed to travel at typical highway speeds…most tractors travel at 15-25 miles per hour.
 There have been collisions on Georgia roads where fast-moving vehicles collide with slower farm equipment, causing serious injuries and fatalities.
-Because of these life-threatening collisions, the Governor’s Office of Highway Safety and the Georgia Department of Agriculture have formed a partnership for the Improving Georgia’s Yield Behind the Wheel campaign to remind motorists of the potential dangers of a crash with farm equipment.
+Because of these life-threatening collisions, the Governor’s Office of Highway Safety and the Georgia Department of Agriculture have formed a partnership with the Improving Georgia’s Yield Behind the Wheel campaign to remind motorists of the potential dangers of a crash with farm equipment.

 (a) It shall be unlawful for any person to operate upon the public roads of this state any slow-moving vehicle or equipment, any farm trailer or semitrailer which is used for agricultural purposes and which would otherwise be exempt from this article as an implement of husbandry under Code Section 40-8-1, any animal drawn vehicle, or any machinery designed for use and generally operated at speeds less than 25 miles per hour, including all road construction or maintenance equipment and machinery except when engaged in actual construction or maintenance procedures and all other construction equipment and machinery, unless there is displayed on the rear thereof an emblem which shall comply with subsection (b) of this Code section.
 It shall also be unlawful to operate upon the public roads of this state without such an emblem any three-wheeled motorcycle used only for agricultural purposes unless such three-wheeled motorcycle is licensed as required by Chapter 2 of this title and is in compliance with all other requirements of this chapter.